 This second-order thinking is helpful in situations that have a lasting impact on us.
 For example, if you indulge yourself to splurge and spend large amounts of cash on a regular basis, you may find yourself being broke, while all of your friends have already bought their first home.
 Think about the bigger picture and your future self whenever you make a decision.
 It’s helpful if you ask yourself “Is this helping me achieve my future goals?”
 Or “How will this affect me in time?”

 The Great Mental Models makes it easier for its readers to construct the right mental models which can help them navigate the world more easily.
 The book offers nine ways to use mental models as a way to fix various problems in your life.
 Its readers will learn a series of valuable lessons and psychological tips and tricks that will help them address issues from various perspectives.

-Who would I recommend The Great Mental Models summary to?
+Who would I recommend our The Great Mental Models summary to?

-The 30-year-old entrepreneur who wants to improve their problem-solving skills, the 45-year-old psychology teacher who wants to spice up their curricula with alternative lessons, or the 36-year-old life coach who wants to learn more about the mental models and give better advice to their clients.
+The 30-year-old entrepreneur who wants to improve their problem-solving skills, the 45-year-old psychology teacher who wants to spice up their curricula with alternative lessons, and anyone who wants to use mental models to give better advice to their clients.

 Last Updated on May 19, 2023